-Under the slogan “good quality never goes out of style” Muse Wear makes knitwear that will last season after season.
+Muse Wear makes knitwear under the slogan “good quality never goes out of style” that will last season after season.
 In fact, they actually encourage the consumer to buy fewer clothes and instead buy better.

 They want to change the way we consume and see themselves more as a design brand making clothes instead of a fashion brand.
 Do I have to say they don’t support fast fashion and see themselves as a slow fashion brand?

-Most of their knitwear is made by 100% merino wool, but they also have some 100% recycled items.
-The brand only produces as many pieces as they have sold, which equals no waste of clothes.
+Most of their knitwear is made of 100% merino wool, but they also have some 100% recycled items.
+The brand only produces as many pieces as it has sold, which equals no waste of clothes.
 Can it be more sustainable than that?

 The knitwear from Eileen Fisher is, as the brand puts it, made from the most luxurious yarn they could find.

-This brand is committed to changing the clothing industry and it is really a top-notch sustainable brand.
-The brand has started numerous initiatives such as Women together and Waste no more that is made to create a more sustainable fashion industry.
+This brand is committed to change the clothing industry and is really a top-notch sustainable brand.
+It has started numerous initiatives such as Women together and Waste no more that is made to create a more sustainable fashion industry.

 The knitwear is made by recycled and organic materials and the wool support the welfare of the sheep and the land they grass on.
 All in all a must-know eco knitwear brand!

 Genevieve Sweeney is both the name of the brand and the designer behind this eco knitwear brand.
-All the knitwear is made entirely with the UK and by combining new handmade techniques and contemporary design, Genevive has expanded the meaning of what an eco sweater can be.
+All the knitwear is entirely made in the UK and by combining new handmade techniques and contemporary design, Genevive has expanded the understanding of what an eco sweater can be.